 If you wait too long, you’ll see that customers aren’t willing to leave a review because they may not have a clear memory of the transaction.
 Even the customers that do leave reviews might not be able to provide detailed feedback that can help other customers better understand the services you provide.

 4. Make Sure to Send Review Requests to All of Your Customers

 You want to make sure that you’re sending review requests to all your customers, not just a select group.
 After all, the more review requests you send out, the more Google reviews you’ll end up getting.

 Plus, “review gating”, the practice of only sending review requests to a select group of customers, is prohibited by Google.
 If your business is discovered review gating, you face the risk of facing a penalization by Google and your business will show up lower in search rankings.

 Plus, it’s doubtful whether review gating provides any real benefit to businesses anyway.
 If you’re only sending reviews to customers who you’re sure will leave positive reviews, you’re missing out.
 Chances are that there are a lot of customers out there who would leave a good review.

 But wait, what if my review requests lead to negative reviews?

-A study by Spiegel Research Center showed that customers are more likely to buy from a business with some negative reviews rather than all positive reviews.
+Besides, negative reviews can actually provide value to your business.
+Several studies show that customers are more likely to buy from a business with some negative reviews rather than all positive reviews.
 Negative reviews show customers that your business is getting real feedback from your customers.